Stories, Essays, Poems

 "Angles of Belonging," about having grown up in NJ, being a "Florida writer," and the many ways characters can connect to place, is at Lisa Romeo Writes.

-"My Writing Process: A Tango," a personal essay, appears in TSP, the Story Prize Blog.
+"My Writing Process: A Tango," a personal essay, appeared in TSP, the Story Prize Blog.

 "Black Velvet" was published in the inaugural issue of The Written Wardrobe.
 The anthology was published within the Modcloth website.
 (The issue archive is not online at present.)